icehawk/icehawk.github.io/Contents/docs/icehawk/events-and-subscribers.md

 all on your own.

-To help you out with the handling the IceHawk ships with an [abstract event subscriber](https://github.com/icehawk/icehawk/blob/@icehawk/icehawk-version@/src/PubSub/AbstractEventSubscriber.php) class, that requires you to return the accepted event class names an to implement a protected/public event handler method.
+To help you out with the handling the IceHawk ships with an [abstract event subscriber](https://github.com/icehawk/icehawk/blob/@icehawk/icehawk-version@/src/PubSub/AbstractEventSubscriber.php) class, that requires you to simply return the accepted event class names and to implement a protected/public event handler method.

 An example implementation for an event subscriber for the `IceHawkWasInitializedEvent` would look like this: